cppis/container-patterns/README.md

 <br/>

 ## [nginx-php](./nginx-php/README.md)
-this example shows how to create `nginx+php-fpm` container.
+this example shows how to create a `nginx+php-fpm` container.

 <figure>
 <div style="text-align:center">